 He has over thirty years’ experience in investment banking and law and was previously a director and senior advisor for Goldman Sachs.
 Prior to this, John spent almost 20 years as a lawyer, including a period in the Singapore Attorney-General’s Chambers office.
 He has invested and advised on buyouts in Singapore, Hong Kong, Tokyo and London.

 In the public sector, John was Deputy Director of the Commercial Affairs Department in Singapore’s Ministry of Finance.

-Before joining Global Counsel, Gregor was for six years the Chief Economist of the British Foreign Ministry.
-He has also worked for the Bank of England and the British Treasury on international economic and financial issues.
-In his earlier career, Gregor worked in the private sector as a consultant for the strategy firm Marakon Associates, where he served clients in financial services, and as an academic at Oxford University.
+Before joining Global Counsel in 2014, Gregor was the Chief Economist of the British Foreign Ministry for six years and, before that, he worked for the Bank of England and the British Treasury.
+He has provided advice on a wide range of international economic issues to ministers and the governors of the Bank of England.
+Earlier in his career, he worked in the private sector as a consultant for the strategy firm Marakon Associates, where he served clients in financial services, and as an academic at Oxford University.

 Read posts by Gregor on the Global Counsel blog.

 Christopher is a finance and accounting professional with over fifteen years’ experience.
 His background is in financial and management accounting, working at companies of differing sizes from start-ups to multinational corporations in retail, entertainment and technology, where he held senior positions covering finance, operations and compliance.

 Most recently, Christopher has worked at a PE backed start-up technology company and helped it to commercialise the concept and successfully roll out the operations in Europe, USA and Canada.

 Geoffrey is GC’s lead consultant on business and industrial policymaking, with a particular focus on energy.